 - Digital Health

 The endpoint on the continuum is the translation of discoveries into real, marketable therapies or diagnostic tools that help patients.
 Brown Biomedical Innovations to Impact (BBII) bridges the gap between the lab bench and the commercialization of a product, helping investigators bring their discovery further in its development to where a startup could be launched or to attract an outside investor.

 Connecting to the Medical School

-Three new sections have been established within Alpert Medical School:
+Three new sections have been established within The Warren Alpert Medical School: